jscolar/API-Geolocation-backend/README.md

 Take a look at Miniproject.py for the specific details on the code

-FOR IT TO WORK, The postcode must be written WITHOUT spaces.
+****IMPORTANT*****

-****IMPORTANT***** To properly run the app, you must connect the right database, either with your local Cassandradb or a persistent database on the cloud.
+To properly run the app, you must connect the right database, either with your local Cassandradb or a persistent database on the cloud.
 This can be done in lines 12-14 of the Miniproject.py file, as indicated in the code.

 We will be using the APIs found on: https://api.postcodes.io to obtain the coordinates of the postcodes in the UK.